-If every node in your tree has a datum, then the straightforward implementation is can be thought of as a tree whose root node has three children: the leaf a and two branch nodes.
+On the other hand, it's also common to think of any list structure as a tree in which the leaves are words and the branch nodes don't have data.
+For example, a list like can be thought of as a tree whose root node has three children: the leaf a and two branch nodes.
 For this sort of tree it's common not to use formal ADT selectors and constructors at all, but rather just to write procedures that handle the car and the cdr as subtrees.
 To make this concrete, let's look at mapping a function over all the data in a tree.